 How much does Semester at Sea cost?

-With Semester at Sea program fees ranging from around $26,000 to $32,000 for room, board and tuition, the program is not cheap.
+With Semester at Sea program fees ranging from around $26,000 to $32,000 for room, board and tuition, the program is not cheap (there are far more affordable programs out there).
 When you add books, immunizations, personal programs, visas, and airfare, you can expect to pay $35,000 to $41,000 for the full program.
+Compare this cost to a study abroad provider such as Maximo Nivel, which offers semester-long (14 weeks) programs starting at $4,995 per semester in degree areas such as Anthropology/Sociology, Business, Education, Environmental Studies, Foreign Languages, Hospitality, Health /Medicine, and Animal Science.

 How will I pay for Semester at Sea?